Selling on marketplaces as a reseller or brand comes with different challenges. We have 4 tips for you on competition, optimizing content,...

-The 3 components' criteria are by default as follows:
+The three components' criteria are by default as follows:

-- Adjust the name and weighting of the 3 components
+- Adjust the name and weighting of the three components

 - Change the DCC criteria/rules

-Here you can see the 3 components: Minimal Content, Basic content and Extended content:
+In the below image, we see the three components: Minimal Content, Basic content and Extended content:

 Click the Rule/Criteria you wish to adjust:

-For instance, I would like to add a rule to my minimal content criteria/rules.
-With this rule I want to measure if my product descriptions contain at least 300 words.
+For instance, I want to add a rule to my minimal content criteria/rules.
+With this rule, I want to measure if my product descriptions contain at least 300 words.
 I want to give it a 5% weight within the total minimal content component.

-Read more about DCC customization options in our Help Center article: How to use attributes in the DCC score
+Read more about DCC customisation options in our Help Center article: Using attributes in the DCC score.